About

 PM Intern → Product Manager

-MS Management of Technology
+M.S. in Management of Technology

 Arizona State University